trungle14/MrGreen-JekyllTheme/_posts/2023-12-15-Google Cloud - 1 Platform - Infinite Possibilities for E-commerce.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_did
-title: " Google Cloud - 1 Platform - Infinite Possibilities for E-commerce"
+title: " Google Cloud - 1 Platform - Infinite Possibilities for E-commerce :shopping_cart:"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml